 When to Choose Polished Concrete Over Tile for Your Floors

-Choosing between polished concrete vs tile floors seems like a simple decision, but the truth is that there are positive and negative aspects to each floor type.
+Choosing between a polished concrete floor vs tiles seems like a simple decision, but the truth is that there are positive and negative aspects to each floor type.
 Whether you are a business owner or a homeowner, there are several things to consider before making your decision.

 What Are the Pros and Cons of Polished Concrete Floors?

-Polished Concrete Floors are shiny, smooth, and straightforward.
-They are one solid piece of concrete smoothed down and polished with a glossy finish.
+Polished Concrete Floors are shiny, smooth, and straightforward flooring option.
+A single concrete slab is smoothed down and polished with a glossy finish.

-Most homeowners that choose these floors let the furniture, walls, and decorations take the spotlight, whereas business owners may like them to avoid tripping hazards.
-Stylistic choices aside, there are plenty of pros and cons to polished concrete floors.
+Most homeowners who choose a polished floor let the furniture, walls, and decorations take the spotlight, whereas business owners may like them to avoid tripping hazards.

 Pros